 The Descartes optimisation engine continues to run from the moment it receives the first order to the last, this drives maximum efficiency and enables you to extend the cut-off time for new orders.

 Continuous optimisation can use all of these concepts and provides all the benefits listed above.

 INFOGRAPHIC: Continuous v.
 Batch optimisation

-An optimal routing solution, such as Descartes, will leverage your customers’ business priorities and one or more of the concepts above to solve the simplest to the most complex routing scheduling problems, while driving efficiency that reduces cost, improves productivity and enhances the customer experience.
+An optimal multiple stop delivery route planning solution, such as Descartes, will leverage your customers’ business priorities and one or more of the concepts above to solve the simplest to the most complex routing scheduling problems, while driving efficiency that reduces cost, improves productivity and enhances the customer experience.

-A company’s ability to continuously create reliable routes using fewer trucks, miles and drivers makes them more flexible, able to cope with changes in demand and keep costs low.
+A company’s ability to continuously create reliable multi stop delivery routes using fewer trucks, miles and drivers makes them more flexible, able to cope with changes in demand and keep costs low.

-It takes industry knowledge, innovation, understanding of a customer’s challenges and great technology to deliver results.
+It takes industry knowledge, innovation and understanding of a customer’s challenges combined with great technology to deliver results.
 Descartes has been providing multiple stop route optimisation tools since 1985.
 We have been innovating and refining our routing capabilities to address a myriad of routing problems in diverse industries.

 Our experience and attention to innovation has enabled us to provide solutions that address territory and strategic planning problems, dynamic route planning, same-day routing, multi-drop route planning as well as point-of-sale/appointment scheduling and much, much more.